 Training is broken down into collective and individual events.
 Collective events are those that require an entire unit.
-Individual events are the smaller events that, when added together, enable the accomplishment of a collective task.
-The training events for the rifle squad are found in Navy Marine Corps Departmental Publication (NAVMC) 3500.44, Infantry Training and Readiness Manual.
-This manual describes in detail which collective tasks serve the commander's mission essential task list.
+Individual events, when added together, enable the accomplishment of a collective task.
+The training events for the rifle squad are found in Navy Marine Corps Departmental Publication (NAVMC) 3500.44\, Infantry Training and Readiness Manual.
+This manual details which collective tasks serve the commander's mission essential task list.
 From those collective tasks, Marines can use the manual to identify which subordinate unit collective and individual training events are required to enable the commander's mission essential tasks.